allison-givens2/money-manager-app/README.md

 **Deliverables:**
 - Class diagram for the system

-This diagram establishes the relationships and structure of the backend components.
+This diagram establishes the relationships and structure of the backend components using UML.

 ## Iteration 3